codegearthemes/designer/README.txt

 Designer is a powerful and advanced all in one Elementor addons that help you to create a beautiful website with ease.
 It offers many customizations and unique styling options to enhance the look and feel of every element on your website.

 Build a beautiful website with Designer in less time without any coding skills.

+## 42+ Elementor Widgets

+= Slider =
+Enhance your website with a sophisticated yet lightweight image slider featuring advanced functionalities and customizable settings.
+Elevate your user experience by seamlessly integrating this dynamic element into your site.

+= Product slider =
+Products Slider Elementor widget is a versatile tool designed to effortlessly showcase your range of products.
+With sleek and customizable features, this widget allows for seamless integration into your website, enabling you to highlight your offerings in a visually appealing and dynamic slider format.
+Tailor the display to suit your brand's aesthetics and captivate your audience with a captivating presentation of your products.

 = Requirements =
 * WordPress 5.1 or later.